designisO/WheelieOne-Pi-Remote-/README.md

 # WheelieOne-Pi-Remote-
-Remote Control for the WheelieOne Pi Robot Car

 <img src="https://github.com/designisO/WheelieOne-Pi-Remote-/blob/main/FftBXQEXoAEkAhE%20(1).jpg"/>

+### Overview:
+Remote Control for the WheelieOne Pi Robot Car using PySimpleGUI.
+The goal was to create a remote control for the raspberry pi robot car.
+While doing so, I was able to learn about the PySimpleGUI built in commands.

-### PySimpleGUI Built IN Commands
+### PySimpleGUI Built IN Commands:

 - psgmain
 - psghelp